connor-stewarty/connor-stewarty.github.io/docs/blog/posts/2025-11-23-live-server-rack-diagrams.md

 ![Rack Diagram](./2025-11-23-live-server-rack-diagrams/rack-diagram.drawio.svg)

 ### Create Grafana Dashboard
-Access Grafana local instance on `http://localhost:3000` by port forwarding the grafana pod if not already done so.
+Access Grafana local instance on `http://localhost:3000` by port forwarding the Grafana pod if not already done so.

 Create a new dashboard and add a visualization.
 Use **Prometheus** as the datasource and select **Flow** as the visualization type.